MarineBioAcousticsRC/Wheres-Whaledo/README.md

 Where's Whaledo is a MATLAB toolkit for TDOA/DOA localization of odontocete echolocation clicks.

-Snyder, E. R., Solsona-Berga, A., Baumann-Pickering, S., Frasier, K. E., Wiggins, S. M., & Hildebrand, J. A. (2023).
-Where's Whaledo: A software toolkit for array localization of animal vocalizations (pre-print). bioRxiv, 2023-08

-Accepted, PLoS Computational Biology.
+Snyder ER, Solsona-Berga A, Baumann-Pickering S, Frasier KE, Wiggins SM, et al. (2024) Where’s Whaledo: A software toolkit for array localization of animal vocalizations.
+PLOS Computational Biology 20(5): e1011456. https://doi.org/10.1371/journal.pcbi.1011456

 Funding provided by the Office of Naval Research Young Investigator Program, Office 513 of Naval Research Task Force Ocean, and the Pacific Fleet.